Reviving the interference: framework and proof-of-principle for the anomalous gluon self-interaction in the SMEFT

+This variable is often used to differentiate events that are back-to-back ($Sph_T \sim 0$) from those that feature a more isotropic distribution of the jets momenta ($Sph_T\sim1$).
+These two topologies contribute with opposite signs to the linear-term cross section, leading to the suppression we observe.
+This explains why the phase-space cancellation is less effective with higher $p_T$ cuts, as a strong hierarchy between the jets becomes unlikely.
+The differential distributions for the $p_T$ of the leading jet and $Sph_T$ are shown in Fig.~\ref{fig:distrib}, with the separate positive- and negative-weighted contributions.
+Contrarily to other less efficient variables, the two opposite-sign plots have different trends, resulting in a non-zero distribution for the interference that changes sign across the phase space.

+The transverse thrust shows similar reviving effects as the sphericity.
+Moreover, it is a linear function of the momenta and, thus, infrared- and collinear-safe.
+The same cannot be said of $Sph_T$, but the lower cuts on $p_T^j$ avoid any strong dependence on the hadronisation.

+NLO predictions for the interference of operators known for their suppression over the phase space seem to lead in general to very large and/or negative $K$-factors, as it is the case for the $O_W$ operator, the electroweak (EW) analogous of $O_G$ \cite{Degrande:2020evl}.
+This can be understood as the result of a cancellation between regions contributing positively and negatively to the interference, each of them singularly presenting more reasonable but different $K$-factors.
+If this is the case, only observables that are able to separate the opposite-sign regions could yield stable predictions and NLO bounds for the interference.
+Due to the heavy computation needed, we leave the NLO corrections to our observables for future work.

-Using the transverse sphericity to split the positive and negative contributions, we now estimate the limits that could be obtained on $\frac{C_G}{\Lambda^2}$, either for the interference only or including the $\mathcal{O}(1/\Lambda^4)$ contribution, too.
-The bounds are obtained, for each double distribution, from the following $\chi$-squared
+\subparagraph{Limits on $C_G/\Lambda^2$} Using the transverse sphericity to split the positive and negative contributions, we can estimate the limits that could be obtained on $C_G /\Lambda^2$ from the interference only or including the squared contribution as well.
+The bounds are computed, for each distribution, through the $\chi$-square expression

-where $ x_{i}^{ {exp}}$ and $x_{i}^{ {th}}= x_{i}^{ {SM}}+ \frac{C_G}{\Lambda^2} x_{i}^{ {1/\Lambda^2}}$ are respectively the measured and predicted content of each bin.
-Since the experimental results for the distributions we are interested in have not been published yet, we assume that the experimental data will follow the SM distributions for the considered quantities (resulting in the last step of Eq.~\eqref{chisq}) and that the uncertainty, $\sigma_i$, for the i$^{\text{th}}$ bin is 10\% of its SM content.
-This estimate of the uncertainty seems consistent with available experimental results \cite{Aad:2014rma}.
-We choose our binning such that each bin would contain enough events, assuming the SM only to ensure that the statistical errors are below 10\%, for a luminosity of 100 fb$^{-1}$.
-The best results are displayed in table \ref{best_bounds}.
+where $x_{i}^\text{exp}$ and $x_{i}^\text{th}= x_{i}^\text{SM}+ \frac{C_G}{\Lambda^2} x_{i}^{1/\Lambda^2} \left( +\frac{C_G^2}{\Lambda^4} x_i^{1/\Lambda^4} \right)$ are respectively the measured and predicted contents of each bin.
+Since the experimental results for the distributions we are interested in have not been published yet, we assume that the measured data will follow the SM for the considered quantities, resulting in the last step of Eq.~\eqref{chisq}.
+The uncertainty $\Delta_i$ in each bin is assumed as 10\% of its SM content; this estimate seems consistent with available experimental results \cite{Aad:2014rma}.
+We choose our binnings so to ensure that the numerical errors in our simulated data are below this threshold.